 For hourly items or flextime products, selecting the date for the booking is, again, similar to that of daily/nightly bookings.
 However, based on how your inventory is configured, there may only be one date available to select, or, both start and end dates.
 In addition to the date selector, the available start and end times are displayed in separate drop-down menus.

 Depending on the configuration of your hourly item or flextime product, the time options available in the dropdowns will vary.

 For example, if your item is configured with a fixed length, only the start time will be available to select and the end time dropdown will be fixed, to account for the fixed length of the booking (grayed out as in the image above).

 Summary & Details

-On the left of your item page, just below the Hero image, Getaway will display the item’s summary (pulled from your Checkfront account).
-Below the summary, Getaway will print the item’s details (pulled from your Checkfront account).
+On the left of your item or product page, just below the Hero image, Getaway will display the item’s or product's summary (pulled from your Checkfront account).
+Below the summary, Getaway will print the item’s details (pulled from your Checkfront account) if using items.

 Images and Videos

-Below your item description, Getaway will display up to four images in a slideshow (pulled from your Checkfront account).
-You may notice that Checkfront allows you to add up to five images per item.
-Getaway pulls the first image you upload to use as the Hero image for your item’s page and the remaining four are shown in the slideshow.
+Below your item or product description, Getaway will display up to four images in a slideshow (pulled from your Checkfront account).
+You may notice that Checkfront allows you to add up to five images per item or product.
+Getaway pulls the first image you upload to use as the Hero image for your item’s or product's page and the remaining four are shown in the slideshow.
 If you’ve added a YouTube link to your Checkfront account, this video will also be displayed below the image slideshow.

 If configured in your Checkfront account, a map will also display below your images and video.

-At the bottom of every item page, you’ll find a customizable block which can be swapped for any of the available blocks, or, simply removed.
+At the bottom of every item or product page, you’ll find a customizable block that can be swapped for any of the available blocks, or, simply removed.